What We’ll Cover

 - Cargo Insurance

-The key to a well-rounded and effective business insurance strategy begins with a solid foundation of coverage.
+The key to a well-rounded and effective business insurance strategy that addresses the most common risks online retailers face begins with a solid foundation of coverage.
 Like any other business, e-commerce companies should all have either a general liability insurance policy or a business owner’s policy in place before they start exploring more specialized lines of coverage like products liability insurance or cyber liability insurance.
 If you don’t currently have any insurance in place, a business owner’s policy, or BOP as they’re commonly called, is a great place to start.
 This ideal “starter” policy is an affordable bundle of general liability, commercial auto liability, and basic property coverage.

 Cyber Liability & Data Breach Insurance